dlueth/qoopido.demand/README.md

 ```

 **Sidenote**
 > Demand does use a prefix for its localStorage keys to prevent conflicts with other scripts.
-Each cache will consist of two keys, one to store the ```state``` information (as JSON) and one for the actual ```value``` (source) of the module.
-By separating the two only a very small string will have to get parsed as JSON which could lead to performance constraints if a potentially huge module would have to get parsed this way.
+Each cache will consist of two keys, one to store the ```state``` information and one for the actual ```value``` (source) of the module.
+By separating the two only a very small string will have to get parsed to retrieve the state.

 ## Demanding modules